 Dan Jovevski 06:51

 It makes a lot of sense because we think about it if we're sitting at home and we can't go out and we want to buy stuff and we'd only be going out to the shops and we're now looking at things and you know, doing scrolling on e commerce websites.
 And that little logo comes up with after pay your zip or others.
 I think now more than ever, people have just become so habituated on thinking this is now my alternate way of paying, like it has to have one of these providers who need to go in there and actually buy something.
 And if it doesn't, then I'm probably not gonna buy from that merchant.
 So yeah, it's really fascinating.
-What's your what's your take?
+What's your take?